Dr. Robert Eiben - Cleveland's "Polio Doc"

 The Eibens were the first family to move into Oakshore Green.

 Anne died on February 23, 2013.
 Robert died on December 28, 2013.
-Dorothy and Anne are buried on either side of Robert in Calvary Cemetery.
+Dorothy and Anne were buried on either side of Robert in Calvary Cemetery.

 Eiben’s honors include the Robert M. Eiben Lectureship in pediatric neurology established at Case Western Reserve University, recognition by the Fourth International Congress of Poliomyelitis for his work on respiratory centers, being inducted into MetroHealth’s Hall of Honor.
 He also served multiple leadership roles, including the president, of the Child Neurology Society.